sarvesh-8393/startup-sphere/README.md

 ## Features

-- **User Authentication**: Users sign up and log in using email (via NextAuth and Supabase).
+- **User Authentication**: Users sign up and log in using GitHub or Google OAuth (via NextAuth and Supabase).
 Guests are redirected to login for most features.
 - **User Profiles**: After signup, users complete an onboarding form to add personal details like full name, bio, location, and phone.
 - **Startup Creation and Editing**: Founders can create a detailed startup profile including name, description, mission, team info, traction, and more.
 They can upload logos or add image URLs.
 Editing is supported via a query param (e.g., ?edit=id).
 - **Startup Browsing and Discovery**: